Protecting Personal Information

 information with other health providers involved in their care.
 By virtue of seeking care

-from us, the patient’s consent is implied for the provision of that care
+from us, the patient’s consent is implied for the provision of that care - Relevant health information is shared with other providers involved in the patient’s care,

 including, but not limited to, other physicians involved in providing care